If you've got an upcoming PowerPoint presentation, then you're starting to scramble to get your ideas together.

 - Bring up a problem and share the solution.

-This tutorial on how to make a persuasive presentation has a number of helpful tips on crafting a compelling hook:
+This tutorial on how to make a good persuasive presentation has many helpful tips on crafting a compelling hook:

 Step 4.
 Turn Your Main Points Into Mini Hooks